eprbell/rp2/README.dev.md

 **IMPORTANT NOTE**: Accounting method plugins are an advanced topic and affect tax computation and results: proceed at your own risk!

 Accounting method plugins are discovered by RP2 at runtime and they must adhere to the conventions shown below.
 To add a new plugin follow this procedure:
-* add a new Python file in the `src/rp2/plugin/accounting_method/` directory and give it a meaningful name (like fifo.py)
+* add a new Python file to the `src/rp2/plugin/accounting_method/` directory and give it a meaningful name (like fifo.py)
 * import the following (plus any other RP2 file you might need):
 ```
 from typing import Iterator, Optional